tldoan/tldoan.github.io/_pages/about.md

 News
 ======
 * MetaAT @ ECCV 2024
-* got my I-140 (EB1-A) application approved ! (feel free to reach me if you want feedback)
+* got my I-140 (EB1-A) application approved! (feel free to reach me if you want feedback)
 * recently joined Snorkel AI as a Staff Applied Research Scientist!